Maxey Dell Moody Jr.: Early life and family

 Max Moody Jr. was born in Jacksonville, Florida, on June 15, 1913.
-He was the first son of Maxey Dell Moody and Ethel (Müller) Moody.
+He was the first son of Maxey Dell Moody and Ethel (Muller) Moody.
 His maternal grandfather was Gustav Müller whom had immigrated to the United States from Germany in the 1870s.
 Gustav settled in Jacksonville Beach, Florida, where he built his home in the 1880s.
 Gustav's house still stands today and is considered to be the oldest house in Jacksonville Beach.
 His cousin Gustav Müller Jr. became a prominent businessman in Jacksonville the owner of the Hotel Burbridge and the G. Muller Company.

 Maxey's father Maxey Moody Sr. was in the road building construction industry working for a road grader company in Jacksonville.
 Five years after Maxey Jr. was born his father established his own road building business called M. D. Moody.
 Moody attended Andrew Jackson High School and graduated in 1926.

 On June 18, 1933, Moody married Dorothy in Jacksonville the daughter of Dorothy and Thomas Boyd.
 They had seven children: Maxine Rowland (1941-2019), Maxey Dell Moody III (born 1944), Thomas Boyd Moody (1945-2018), Richard "Mike" Moody (1948-2025), Elaina Moran (born 1950), Joseph "Joe" Moody (1953-2023), Angel Throop (born 1958).